Roger’s murmur describes a loud holosystolic murmur of a ventricular septal defect.

 The murmur is best demonstrated at the left upper sternal border, accompanied by a harsh thrill, and compared to the sound of a ‘rushing waterfall’.
 The smaller the ventricular septal defect, the greater the turbulence of flow and the louder the murmur.

-1879 – Roger provided the first clinicopathological overview, through the correlation of his autopsy findings of interventricular defects with the murmurs previously documented in patients’ records.
+1879 – Henri-Louis Roger (1809-1891) provided the first clinicopathological overview, through the correlation of his autopsy findings of interventricular defects with the murmurs previously documented in patients’ records.
 His description of the murmur:

 The interventricular defects described by Roger: